-The inclusion of copyrighted materials in a site that is available only in a secured environment to a limited audience and time period (eg other students enrolled in the same subject, academic staff teaching the subject) for the purposes of education and research may weigh in favor of the fair dealing exceptions.
+The inclusion of copyrighted materials in a site that is available only in a secured environment to a limited audience and time period (eg other students enrolled in the same subject, academic staff teaching the subject) for the purposes of education and research may weigh in favour of the fair dealing exceptions.
 Wider distribution and/or availability could be considered an infringement of the copyright of others.

 Why are you including the copyrighted work?

 Some types and uses of a copyrighted work are considered to be more "fair" than others.
-The inclusion of an appropriate amount of copyrighted material for the purpose of news reporting, criticism, and parody, for example, often weighs in favor of fair dealing.
-The inclusion of copyrighted works that directly apply to or illustrate your educational activities may weigh in favor of fair dealing.
+The inclusion of an appropriate amount of copyrighted material for the purpose of news reporting, criticism, and parody, for example, often weighs in favour of fair dealing.
+The inclusion of copyrighted works that directly apply to or illustrate your educational activities may weigh in favour of fair dealing.
 Copyrighted works that provide aesthetic appeal or "entertainment value" in your ePortfolio may weigh against fair dealing.

 How much of someone else's work are you including?

 One of the five factors used in the determination of fair dealing is "the amount and substantiality of the portion used in relation to the copyrighted work as a whole."
 It is less fair to copy a large or important part of a work.
-Using only that which illustrates the point would weigh more in favor of fair dealing.
+Using only that which illustrates the point would weigh more in favour of fair dealing.